-Masterting the art of coping under pressure is very important and is a required attribute for any entrepreneur, but for someone who are disabled and have impairment issues that are continuous, or indeed sporadic and unpredictable can effect their health long term.
-Not being able to manage those pressures and can effect your business and can cause challenges in relation to workflow, planning and client relationships.
+Mastering the art of coping under pressure is very important and is a required attribute for any entrepreneur, but for someone who is disabled and has impairment issues that are continuous, or indeed sporadic and unpredictable can affect their health long term.
+Not being able to manage those pressures and can affect your business and can cause challenges in relation to workflow, planning, and client relationships.

 Being disabled can affect your emotions and psychological feelings of confidence and motivation.

-When starting out as a sole trader and finding you have too much work to cope with single handily you have to put your health first and off set the work load either by outsourcing or employing people that can help you.
-Trying to do everything yourself will eventually effect your health even more.
+When starting out as a sole trader and finding you have too much work to cope with single handily you have to put your health first and offset the workload either by outsourcing or employing people that can help you.
+Trying to do everything yourself will eventually affect your health even more.
 Rather than turn away business, decided to expand instead.

 Depending on your circumstances and what type of job you do will depend if you need a public office/shop or not.
 Most businesses are now transitioning online saving them money in renting office space and business rates.

 Having a disability is hugely varied, and so are entrepreneurs’ ambitions.
-Some might simply want to work for themselves as a one-man-band’s offering a service that makes use of their particular skill, and managing their work hours to accommodate their impairment.
+Some might simply want to work for themselves as a one-man-band offering a service that makes use of their particular skill and managing their work hours to accommodate their impairment.

 Even with modest goals, the challenges facing a person with a learning disability who wants to set up in business can feel insurmountable without support, there are “too many” barriers that are “distressing and challenging to get the right support needed.”

 Getting financial help can be difficult especially if you are a startup and want to get a loan to buy equipment.
 Most loan companies including banks need to see a business plan and will also need you to show your previous earnings.
 Some disabled people may have very low or no previous earned income and simply want to be off the unemployed scale.
-In these cases there are Tax Credits you can claim aswell as Housing Benefit and Council Tax Reductions (Visit your Local Council Website For Help).
+In these cases, there are Tax Credits you can claim as well as Housing Benefit and Council Tax Reduction (Visit your Local Council Website For Help).
 By setting up a budget for your expenditure you can relatively easily get overdrafts and pay for things using credit cards.
 Do avoid loan sharks.
-Also look at grants on the Government website to see if your eligible for a financial scheme.
+Also, look at grants on the Government website to see if your eligible for a financial scheme.

-It is fundemental you have access to a computer and internet to get the relevant help you need in running a business.
+It is fundamental you have access to a computer and the internet to get the relevant help you need in running a business.
 In order to succeed, having the right information and support, at the right time, is critical for any disabled entrepreneur.

-By learining how to be confident and brushing up with your communication skills will give your clients and customers a reason to trust you and the product or service you are selling.
+By learning how to be confident and brushing up with your communication skills will give your clients and customers a reason to trust you and the product or service you are selling.